Parm345/parm345.github.io/index.md

 ## MIE243 Pick and Place Machine Project
 ### September 2022 - December 2022

+- Documentd discussion topics and results for later use — notes are frequently referred to by team during brainstorming session
-- researched and designed SMT compatiable nozzle pick and place machine
+- Researched and designed SMT compatiable nozzle tips for pick and place machine
+- Constructed CAD models for interchangeable nozzle tip and nozzle rotation control stepper motor and adapter
+- Particiapted in candidate process and final design selection to create a design that best meets the engineering specification
+- Presented candidate and final designs with team mates during project check-ins to demonstrate that the team was on the right track

 ## APS112 Handless Garbage Opener Project | January 2022 - April 2022

-- Sold final design to client for $2010.0 USD
+- Sold final design to client for $2010.00 USD

 # Projects